SCIENCE-2-U CLASSES AT

 URBAN & WILDERNESS SURVIVAL $550 ONE SEMESTER ELECTIVE 2ND SEM

 In this class, your student will learn critical survival skills for both urban and wilderness settings.
 Learning survival skills builds confidence, self-reliance, and resilience.
 Survival awareness is about preparation, not fear.
-The basic scenarios covered will be; Urban Disaster Survival.
-You are separated from your family and your home.
-Upon arriving home, you have no access to water, electricity, or gas.
-Learn skills to move through the city, make clean water, create warmth, find food, treat medical issues, and safely dispose of waste.
-Wilderness Survival; you’re camping in the wilderness and get separated from your group.
-Now you are lost.
-How will you survive until help arrives?
-Learn how to find water and clean it for consumption, make fires and shelters, and identify edible plants.
-Navigation with a compass and a map, and essential fishing and trapping, will also be covered.
+The basic scenarios covered will be; Urban Disaster Survival and lost in the wilderness survival.
+Learn urban skills to move through the city, make clean water, create warmth, find food, treat medical issues, and safely dispose of waste.
+Learn wilderness skills to keep yourself alive until help arrives.Learn how to find water and clean it for consumption, make fires and shelters, and identify edible plants.
+Navigation with a compass and a map and essential fishing and trapping will also be covered.
 A final mandatory weekend survival camping trip is included in the cost of the class.
-Camping trip will be April 25-26, 2026
+Camping trip details will be released at beginning of class.

 THURSDAY 2:45 pm – 4:15 pm IN-PERSON